alexnathanson/EPSolar_Tracer/README.md

 This has been tested with model 3210A, but should work with any EP Solar Tracer model that uses Modbus RS485 and MT50 displays

 ## Raspberry Pi Mobel 3 B+
-I do not have a successful standalone Raspberry Pi 3 B+ version yet.
-There are a few examples of people who have realized this project in the past, but I haven't seen anyone specifically success with this specific Pi using Raspian Stretch...
+I do not have a successful standalone Raspberry Pi 3 B+ version yet, but am continueing to work on it.
+There are a few examples of people who have realized this project in the past, but I haven't seen anyone specifically succeed with this specific Pi using Raspian Stretch...
+You can easily connected the Pi to an Arduino via a USB cable.

 ### install steps
 * sudo apt-get install git